In Amsterdam, Even The Tourists Say There Are Too Many Tourists

 Over coffee near a canal, he explains that he helped the city grant 24-hour licenses to clubs outside the center, drawing thousands of young fans of electronic music, a staple of Amsterdam's nightlife.

-"One third of the people that come there, they are tourists," he says.
+"One-third of the people that come there, they are tourists," he says.
 "So they're not hanging out in the city center, they're hanging out in the outskirts of the city.
 The night is an opportunity where we can spread out people."

 He travels the world helping cities create their own night mayors.
 London, for instance, now has a night czar, Amy Lamé, a comedian and cabaret performer.
 The idea has also spread to cities in the U.S., including New York, Pittsburgh, Fort Lauderdale and, Milan adds with a smile, "good old Iowa City!"

-'Loving this place to death'
+"Loving this place to death"

 Back in central Amsterdam, Elard Tissot van Patot appreciates how the night cultivates businesses.
-He runs Amsterdam Red Light District Tours, which he started as one-man-band in 2014.
+He runs Amsterdam Red Light District Tours, which he started as a one-man-band in 2014.
 He now employs five tour guides.

-"Each year, there are more tourists," he says on a recent night, just after he's wrapped up a walking tour.
+"Each year, there are more tourists," he says on a recent night, just after he has wrapped up a walking tour.
 "They may go to the Anne Frank House or the Rijksmuseum or go see the Van Gogh paintings.
 But at night they all end up here, in this little neighborhood, the Red Light District."

 Two tourists from California — lawyer Matt Kaestner and waitress Gail Powers — have just finished Tissot van Patot's tour.
 Kaestner was last here 29 years ago and is shocked at how crowded it is.
 "Tourists are loving this place to death," he says.
 "Or loving the idea of it to death," adds Powers.
 "The real Amsterdam is not in these crowds.
 No one here is Dutch, except for the tour guide!"

-Just around the corner, in a cute house surrounded by bachelor parties and Nutella waffles, Bert Nap — the language textbook writer terrorized by drunken tourists — says it's not too late to save Amsterdam from overtourism.
+Just around the corner, in a cute house surrounded by bachelor parties and Nutella waffles, Nap — the language textbook writer terrorized by drunken tourists — says it's not too late to save Amsterdam from overtourism.

 He welcomes the new laws.
 He notices that tourists themselves are grumbling about "too many tourists."
 And he was thrilled when the new mayor of Amsterdam, Femke Halsema, inaugurated last month, invited him to join her on a night walk through central Amsterdam so she could experience the problems firsthand.